 Migraine headaches

-When used alone or in combination with other nutrients, such as magnesium and riboflavin, CoQ10 has been shown to improve migraine symptoms.
+When used alone or in combination with other nutrients like magnesium and riboflavin, CoQ10 has been shown to improve migraine symptoms.2

-CoQ10 decreases inflammation in your body and improves mitochondrial function, which helps reduce migraine-associated pain.
+CoQ10 may ease headaches by reducing oxidative stress and free radical production, which can trigger migraines.
+It also decreases inflammation and improves mitochondrial function, which helps reduce migraine-associated pain.

 A three-month study of 45 women demonstrated that those treated with 400 mg of CoQ10 daily experienced significant reductions in the frequency, severity, and duration of migraines compared to a placebo group.